dreamportdev/Osdev-Notes/06_Userspace/06_Resource_Management.md

 # Resource Management
-The kernel manages various things on behalf of the userspace process, including files, sockets, IPC, devices, and more, which we call 'resources'.
+The kernel manages various things on behalf of the userspace process, including files, sockets, IPC, devices, and more, which we call _resources_.
 It is a good idea to have a unified way to handle such a range of resources to reduce complexity.
-Rather than exposing a separate set of syscalls for each resource, a generic abstractation can be introduced to simplify everything whilst also keeping it all centralised in one place.
+Rather than exposing a separate set of syscalls for each resource, a generic abstractation can be introduced to simplify everything while also keeping it all centralized in one place.

 To do this, we implement an API where every resource can be opened, read from, written to, and closed using the same syscalls.
 Through this design, the kernel is kept small, whilst also letting new resources be added in the future with minimal change to both kernel and user code.

 ## Resource Abstractation
 When talking about _resources_, we need a way to distinguish between the different types that the kernel may expect to provide to userspace.
-Each resource behaves differently internally, but from the view of the userspace process everyting should be acessable from the same set of syscalls.
-In order to achive this, we define an enum of resource types to allow the kernel to tag each resource with it's category.
-This way when a system call is made, the kernel knows how to dispatch the request.
+Each resource behaves differently internally, but from the view of the userspace process, everything should be accessible from the same set of syscalls.
+In order to achieve this, we define an enum of resource types to allow the kernel to tag each resource with its category.
+This way, when a system call is made, the kernel knows how to dispatch the request.
 ```
 typedef enum {
     FILE,